remorses/vitro/README.md

 -   investigate if doing SSR or not
 -   ~~throttle the search bar~~
 -   check that the global wrapper is a component before using it and give an error if not
--   make the sidebar fixed and scrollable
+-   ~~make the sidebar fixed and scrollable~~
 -   ~~add a error boundary to every story block and display a pretty error~~
 -   catch errors in server, wait for https://github.com/vercel/next.js/issues/5070
--   add max zIndex to story toolbar
+-   add max zIndex to story toolbar (no this way is difficult to cover them with overlay in full screen)
 -   investigate if the render count is accurate given that the profiler is parent of Component
 -   ~~make the profiler id unique adding the filename path to it~~
 -   ~~investigate slow startup time, try to optimize the regex and context.require flow~~